vebnz/veb.co.nz/_posts/2023-01-27-freevee-adblock.md

 author: "Mike Mackenzie"
 ---

-# Blocking advertisements on Freevee
+## Blocking advertisements on Freevee
-## Using Javascript inside a bookmarklet to skip ads
+<strong>Using Javascript inside a bookmarklet to skip ads</strong>

 If you have watched things on Freevee before, you would've noticed it has quite a few long ads throughout.

 Thankfully it's easy enough to skip over them in any Chromium browser (I use Brave).
 Probably the same for Firefox.

 Simply add a new bookmark, and put whatever as the title like `Skip Freevee Ads`